 Waitlisted students may have an opportunity for admission if space is available.
 It is common to remain on the waiting list for several months, and we ask you to be patient.
 If you have new information regarding updated grades or test scores, you may send one update per admission cycle via email: firstname.lastname@example.org.

 Yes.
 Ross retains your application documents for one application cycle.
-If you choose to reapply to the program one start term after your original application, you will be required to submit a new application form, one recommendation form, and an updated resume with a cover letter explaining why you are an improved candidate.
+If you choose to reapply to the program one start term after your original application, you will be required to submit a new application form, one recommendation form, and an updated resume with a cover letter detailing any updates from your previous application.
 Applicants reapplying more than one year from their original start term will be required to resubmit all application components.
 To reapply, please use your original login and password to access the online application.

 MM admission decisions are final and non-negotiable.
 However, if you have information you think is crucial to your evaluation that was not included in your original submission, you may appeal the decision of the Admissions Committee by writing the director of the MM program.
 Letters can be emailed to us: email@example.com.